 Revenue Recognition.
 Revenues from the sale of retail products are recognized at the time the customer takes possession of the product.
 Such revenues are recognized net of any adjustments for sales incentive offers such as discounts, coupons, rebates, or other free products or services and discounts of promotional credit sales that will extend beyond one year.
 We sell repair service agreements and credit insurance contracts on behalf of unrelated third parties.
 For contracts where the third parties are the obligors on the contract, commissions are recognized in revenues at the time of sale, and in the case of retrospective commissions, at the time that they are earned.
-Where we sell repair service renewal agreements in which we are deemed to be the obligor on the contract at the time of sale, revenue is recognized ratably, on a straightline basis, over the term of the repair service agreement.
+Where we sell repair service renewal agreements in which we are deemed to be the obligor on the contract at the time of sale, revenue is recognized ratably, on a straight-line basis, over the term of the repair service agreement.
 These repair service agreements are renewal contracts that provide our customers protection against product repair costs arising after the expiration of the manufacturer's warranty and the third party obligor contracts.
 These agreements typically range from 12 months to 36 months.
 These agreements are separate units of accounting and are valued based on the agreed upon retail selling price.
-The amounts of repair service renewal agreement revenues deferred at January 31, 2009 and 2010 were \$4.5 million and \$4.3 million, respectively, and are included in Deferred revenue in the accompanying consolidated balance sheets.
-The amounts of repair service agreement revenue recognized for the fiscal years ended January 31, 2008, 2009 and 2010 were \$5.3 million, \$5.7 million and \$5.8 million, respectively.
+The amounts of repair service renewal agreement revenue agreement revenue recognized for the fiscal years ended January 31, 2008, 2009 and 2010 were \$4.5 million, respectively.

 Vendor Allowances.
 We receive funds from vendors for price protection, product rebates (earned upon purchase or sale of product), marketing, training and promotion programs which are recorded on the accrual basis as a reduction to the related product cost, cost of sales, or advertising expense, according to the nature of the program.
 We accrue rebates based on the satisfaction of terms of the program and sales of qualifying products even though funds may not be received until the end of a quarter or year.
-If the programs are related to product purchases, the allowances, credits or payments are recorded as a reduction of product cost; if the programs are related to product sales, the allowances, credits or payments are recorded as a reduction of cost of goods sold; if the programs are directly related to promotion or marketing of the product, the allowances, credits, or payments are recorded as a reduction of advertising expense in the period in which the expense is incurred.
+If the programs are related to product purchases, the allowances, credits or payments are recorded as a reduction of product cost; if the programs are related to product sales, the allowances, credits or payments are recorded as a reduction of cost of goo ds sold; if the programs are directly related to promotion or marketing of the product, the allowances, credits, or payments are recorded as a reduction of advertising expense in the period in which the expense is incurred.
 We received \$36.1 million, \$46.2 million and \$51.3 million in vendor allowances during the fiscal years ended January 31, 2008, 2009 and 2010, respectively, of which \$6.6 million, \$6.4 million and \$5.1 million, respectively, represented advertising assistance allowances.
 The increase in the current year is due to increased use of instant rebates by vendors to drive sales.
 Over the past three years we have received funds from approximately 50 vendors, with the terms of the programs ranging between one month and one year.